 - Is one a better pet?

-But for prospective puppy parents who have to decide upon just one, there are some key differences which can help make that choice a little clearer.
+Miniature American Shepherds and Australian Shepherds are both herding breeds with big fanbases, and it’s likely that they share a common ancestry.
+But for prospective puppy parents who have to decide upon just one, there are some key variations which can help make that choice a little clearer.

 American Shepherd vs Australian Shepherd History

 Often the history of a breed can shed some light on whether they would be a good present-day fit for you.